 Render firm transmission service under the OATT undeliverable.

-A stakeholder wishing to have an NTC/CNTC Project restudied must provide SPP with the necessary model changes needed to study the modification of the Project in the appropriate models.
-If SPP determines that a change has occurred that could cause an NTC/CNTC for a Project to be modified, SPP will perform the necessary analysis to determine if the Project modification meets the Network Upgrade Justification of the original Project as described in Section 6.
+A stakeholder wishing to have an NTC/NTC-C Project restudied must provide SPP with the necessary model changes needed to study the modification of the Project in the appropriate models.
+If SPP determines that a change has occurred that could cause an NTC/NTC-C for a Project to be modified, SPP will perform the necessary analysis to determine if the Project modification meets the Network Upgrade Justification of the original Project as described in Section 1.15.2.9.
 For a Project to be deemed reasonable, it must meet or exceed the Network Upgrade Justification of the original Project.

-If SPP determines that an NTC/CNTC Project modification is reasonable, it will inform the TWG, MOPC, and SPP Board of Directors of this fact at their next regularly scheduled quarterly meeting and request Board of Directors approval as necessary to issue an NTC modification.
+If SPP determines that an NTC/NTC-C Project modification is reasonable, it will inform the TWG, MOPC, and SPP Board of Directors of this fact at their next regularly scheduled quarterly meeting and request Board of Directors approval as necessary to issue an NTC modification.

-After the Board of Directors approves the NTC/CNTC modification, SPP will issue a modified NTC/CNTC as needed.
+After the Board of Directors approves the NTC/NTC-C modification, SPP will issue a modified NTC/NTC-C as needed.

 Scope

-A modification to an NTC/CNTC shall be required if a change to the scope of the Project requires a modification in the designated Project.
+A modification to an NTC/NTC-C shall be required if a change to the scope of the Project requires a modification in the designated Project.
 A change to the scope shall mean those new objectives that have a material impact on the required operating characteristics of the Transmission System pursuant to all applicable requirements of the SPP Tariff, SPP Criteria, NERC Reliability Standards, and the Transmission Provider's and Transmission Owner's(s) Transmission Planning Reliability Criteria in effect to maintain the reliable operation of the Transmission System in accordance with Good Utility Practice.
 Such changes may include but are not limited to:

 Topology